 Fulvic acid, fulvic minerals, and shilajit are all good products to replace trace minerals.
 There are many good products available from a variety of retailers.
 When choosing a product, make sure the levels of toxic metals, such as arsenic, are well below safe levels.
 You can request product testing from the manufacturer to be sure.

 I generally recommend shilajit since it contains a broader spectrum of minerals.
 It is a tar that was left behind by an ancient forest after all the organic matter decayed.
 It is mined form the earth in Russia and other places.
-One brand I trust is Mumijo, which is available from several online stores.

 Instructions for use:

 If you are using the resin/paste form of shilajit, scrape out a pea size amount (200mg) using a fork or spoon and place in a glass of water.
 Let it dissolve and then drink.
 Alternatively, you can use hot water or even mix with organic herbal tea for an earthy, hot beverage.